 Nathan’s compositions have been performed around the country at venues and events such as Opera America’s National Opera Center in New York, the New York Festival of Song’s 2016 NYFOS Next Festival, The Bushnell in Hartford, the American Choral Directors Association’s (ACDA) National Symposium on American Choral Music in Washington, D.C., and the 2015 ACDA National Conference in Salt Lake City.
 His incidental score for The Picture of Dorian Gray, presented in May 2017 at the University of Oxford’s Michael Pilch Studio Theatre in the United Kingdom, was praised by Katie Stanton of The Oxford Student as “haunting... [and] genuinely moving throughout.”

 Nathan’s eclectic musical interests inform his arrangements for many types of ensembles.
 His version of Michel Legrand’s classic tune, “Watch What Happens,” was premiered by the UConn Jazz Lab Band under the direction of John Mastroianni in April 2015.
 In March 2017, his choral arrangement of the traditional African‐American spiritual, “Deep River,” was premiered by the Choir of Fifth Avenue Presbyterian Church in New York under the direction of Ryan Jackson, and went on to receive its U.K. premiere at the 2017 Festival of Liturgical Music at St Mary’s Priory in Abergavenny, Wales, performed by Icosa under the direction of Luke Mather.

 In addition to composing and arranging, Nathan is a freelance tenor with extensive experience in liturgical and ensemble singing.
 Having sung at Fifth Avenue Presbyterian Church from 2015‐2017, he recently made his debut with Boston‐based early music group, Ensemble Origo, and now sings at Saint Thomas Church Fifth Avenue, where he was a boy treble from 2002‐2006.
 In his recent debut with the Grammy-nominated Clarion Choir, Nathan joined a chorus of monks in an extravagant performance with pop superstar Madonna at the 2018 Met Gala.
-Nathan is also currently serving as editorial intern at Boosey & Hawkes in New York.
+Nathan serves as Editorial Assistant at Boosey & Hawkes and as Company Assistant at the Center for Contemporary Opera, both in New York.